sameer-n012/food-review/README.md

 This project was made using MongoDB, Nodejs, Express, React, and Redux.

-### Run Instructions
+## Run Instructions

-To run the server, run the command `npm start` in the server directory.
+To run the server, run the command `npm start` in the server directory. \
-To run the client, run the command `npm start` in the client directory.
+To run the client, run the command `npm start` in the client directory. \
-Tp access the application, go to [http://localhost:3000](http://localhost:3000) in your browser.
+To access the application, go to [http://localhost:3000](http://localhost:3000) in your browser after starting the client and the server.

-### Nodejs Project Dependency List:
+## Nodejs Project Dependency List:

 <details>
 <summary>See Dependency List</summary>

 -   [Axios](https://axios-http.com/)
 -   [bcrypt](https://www.npmjs.com/package/bcrypt)
 -   [body-parser](https://www.npmjs.com/package/body-parser)